PURPOSE OF THIS POLICY

 - Initiating or propagating electronic chain letters.

-- Forging the identity of a User or Resource in an electronic communication.
+- Forging the identity of a User or Resource.

-- Saturating network or a Resource to the exclusion of another's use, for example, overloading the network with traffic such as emails or legitimate (file backup or archive) or malicious (denial of service attack) activities.
+- Saturating a Resource to the exclusion of another's use, for example, overloading the network with traffic such as emails or malicious (denial of service attack) activities.

 - Using the University's systems or networks for personal gain; for example, by selling access to your eID or to university systems or networks, or by performing work for profit with university resources in a manner not authorized by the University.